 IBHS was traditionally known as wraparound services because support is offered in multiple settings, including home, school, and/or community.
-Behavioral health support is offered to individuals across the lifespan and need is based on medical necessity.
+Behavioral health support is available for children and need is based on medical necessity.

 IBHS can help individuals diagnosed with Autism and other behavioral disorders by offering an individualized plan and a team who will help work on targeted goals to improve the quality of life for the individual and their families.